Owl (Winnie-the-Pooh): Personality

 In the books, Owl has a superior but kindly manner towards the others.
 He can be cross and easily annoyed, especially when his friends ignore or interrupt his long-winded speeches.
 He sometimes wears reading glasses, and uses his talons for hands, as opposed to his wings in the Disney version.
 He lives in a tree known as The Chestnuts, described as an "old world residence of great charm".
 Owl likes to present himself as very knowledgeable, and is perceived by the other animals as such, but like most of the other characters, he does not spell very well.
 He even spells his own name "Wol" (which is the incorrect way to spell "Owl"), apparently reinforcing his own incompetence at spelling.
 When Rabbit (who is quite literate) comes to Owl to discuss a notice that Christopher Robin has left, Owl is unable to read the notice.
 But rather than admit this, Owl anxiously bluffs his way through the conversation until he finally tricks Rabbit into reading the notice out loud, at which point Owl resumes his wise demeanor as if he had known all along what it had said.
 From the 2011 film and onward, Owl is portrayed as a more pretentious and egotistical character than before.
 He's sometimes heard boasting about how talented and important he seems, and views himself above the rest of the Hundred Acre Woods gang.

 Disney adaptations

 In the Disney adaptations, Owl is much more jovial and friendly.
-He enjoys telling stories about his relatives whenever something reminds him of one, but many of his stories are pointless or absurd.
+He enjoys telling stories about his relatives whenever a particular situation reminds him of one, but many of his stories are pointless or absurd.
 Owl has light tan plumage on his underside and brown plumage on his head, tail, and back.
 His three-taloned feet are also brown.
 He has a short tuft of white feathers just under his beak, somewhat resembling a beard.
 The area around his eyes is a slightly lighter shade of brown.
 His eyes are black with pale yellow sclera, and his eyebrows are dark brown.
 Owl's beak is yellow.
 In Welcome to Pooh Corner, Owl always wears glasses (and often a cap and goggles when flying) and loves to cook.